 Curriculum coverage or 'domain knowledge' is also very important for educational achievement.
 Students need to be taught and to learn the content on which they'll be assessed at GCSE, IGCSE or A level.
-Cambridge Insight tests don't currently assess curriculum coverage, and many schools successfully create their own internal assessments.
-Cambridge offer Checkpoint as a progression tests for students following their curricula.
+CEM doesn't currently assess curriculum coverage, and many schools successfully create their own internal assessments.
+One of CEM's sister organisations, Cambridge Assessment International Education, offers progression tests for students following their curricula.
 These tests are marked by teachers and are often used to inform teaching.